HeikoMamerow/wp-env-port-stamp/README.md

 ## Install/Remove

-Install the package global on your local computer:
+Install the package globally on your local computer:

 ```
 npm i -g wp-env-port-stamp